 How ironic, I thought, my two front teeth damaged from coping with rats whose front teeth are so strong they can gnaw through most anything – lead and PEX pipes, wood, brick, wires, walls, a reason for living . . .

 As of this writing, I can use my dryer and have hot water, heat upstairs and downstairs, a working oven and lights in my bathroom . . . bottom line, appliances and lights that work simultaneously.
 I want to believe the unwelcome intruders have been totally e-raticated . . . however, again wait for it . . . they apparently migrated to the four other units beyond my unit and gnawed their way through a fresh supply of electrical wiring, pipes, walls and [fill in blank].
-The neighbors in the unit where this all started never heard anything inside the their walls and sustained no damage.
+The neighbors in the unit where this all started never heard anything inside their walls and their unit sustained no damage.

 The good news: I haven’t heard any scratching in my walls — fingers and toes crossed.
 The bad news: three dental appointments await.